Revolutionary-Games/Thrive/doc/setup_instructions.md

 What's this?
 ============

-This is the setup instructions for compiling Thrive.
+These are the setup instructions for compiling Thrive.

 Important Note: If you run into any trouble with the setup scripts, please bring them up on the development discord or open a github issue.